Coronavirus (COVID-19) Update

 Effective September 23, 2020

-- 2 visitors for pediatric patients
+- 2 support persons for pediatric/minor patients

-- 2 visitors for end-of-life situations
+- 2 visitors for end-of-life situation.

 - 1 support person for the Birthways patient's stay, no other visitors